Surgical Case Library

 Endocrine

-Primary hyperparathyroidism is one of the most common causes of hypercalcemia.
-It is an endocrine disorder mos...
+<p>Primary hyperparathyroidism is one of the most common causes of hypercalcemia.
+It is an endocrine disorder ...

 Atypical parathyroid adenomas are extremely rare tumors, accounting for approximately 1.2–1.3% of primary hyperparathyroidism cases, and their exact incidence and clinical behavior remain largely unknown.

-Urothelial carcinoma of the urinary bladder is among the most common malignancies of the genitourinary system ...
+<p style="text-align: justify;">Urothelial carcinoma of the urinary bladder is among the most common malignanc...

 Small bowel metastasis from primary urothelial carcinoma of the bladder is an exceptionally rare clinical entity.